2023 SL SUG meetings week #41 summary

 Viewer Updates

-Further to the last meeting, Leviathan Linden gave the following update.
+Further to recent meetings, Leviathan Linden gave the following update.

 In Brief